open-mmlab/mmdetection3d/README.md

 ## Model deployment

-Now MMDeploy has supported some MMDetection3D model deployment, you could refer to [model_deployment.md](docs/en/tutorials/model_deployment.md).
+Now MMDeploy has supported some MMDetection3D model deployment.
+Please refer to [model_deployment.md](docs/en/tutorials/model_deployment.md) for more details.
 ## Citation

 If you find this project useful in your research, please consider cite: